mahovo/rsystrade/README.md

 ## About this version

-- Implements a variation of the *Starter System* from Robert Carver’s book *Leveraged Trading*.
-This is intended as a kind of Minimal Viable Product
 - Only takes data from CSV file.
 No interaction with broker API.
 No database.
 - Assume: